19 Different Types of Penguins Explained

 The Royal penguin also belongs to the genus Eudyptes.
 It is also a crested penguin.
 The name of this penguin brings royalty to mind, which is an attribute of this penguin.

-The penguin is regal and the easiest to identify among the crested penguin.
+The penguin is regal and the easiest to identify among the crested penguins.
 They are closely related to the macaroni penguin, but the lower half of the royal penguin’s face is white rather than black.

-They can be found on the island of Macquarie and other islands in proximity to the Sub-Antarctic waters of New Zealand.
+They can be found on the island of Macquarie and other islands in proximity to the sub-Antarctic waters of New Zealand.

 Their diet consists primarily of krill.
 They have unique fishing grounds in tandem with their regal attributes.
 This reduces intra-species competition and ensures that all colonies get enough to eat.

-Despite its unique royal behavior, the conservation status of the royal penguin is listed as “near threatened.”
+Despite its unique royal behavior, the conservation status of the royal penguin is listed as “near threatened.

 3. African Penguin

 The name of this penguin tells you where you can find it already- in Africa.
 Penguins in Africa?
-Yeah, I know it comes as a shock considering that penguins are predominantly depicted as creatures that live in cold places surrounded by ice in books and on TV.
+Yeah, I know it comes as a shock, considering that penguins are predominantly depicted as creatures that live in cold places surrounded by ice in books and on TV.

 Nevertheless, one can find penguins in Africa.
-But, mostly live in Southern African countries, including Namibia, Angola, and South Africa.
+But mostly live in Southern African countries, including Namibia, Angola, and South Africa.

 The African Penguin belongs to the genus Spheniscus.
 Penguins in this genus are called banded penguins because they feature striped patterns on their faces and bodies.
 They are the only species of penguins native to Africa.